farhaanshaikh19/farhaanshaikh19.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: I AM up and running!
 ---

+*This is me messing with the blog*

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).